treize-khushrenada/team-spot-a-mood/README.md

 This project is a part of data science capstone project at MADS, University of Michigan

 ## Project Overview
-This project aims to provide song recommendations based on mood score and query to provide new musical experience to the users with the model being interfaced through streamlit.
-The project will rely on Information Retrieval System architecture based on similarity of the input provided by the user to the trained database of songs with the BERT model.
+This project aims to provide a new musical recommendation tool driven by semantic textual similarities between user inputs and specific lines of song lyrics, as well as, a 3D network that allows users to explore similar songs with topics on the level of the overall lyrics.
+Users can play with Streamlit App at [Spot-A-Mood](https://siads699-fa22-spot-a-mood.streamlit.app/) link here.

+The project will rely on an information retrieval architecture to encode user input (image/ text) and song lyrics documents based on pre-trained and fine-tuned Bidirectional Encoder Representations from Transformers (BERT) models using the Sentence Transformer (Reimers, 2022) Python framework.

+Our recommendation generation components and related visualizations will be interfaced through Streamlit (Streamlit Inc., 2022), an open-source app framework for Machine Learning and Data Science initiatives.
+The overall architecture is illustrated in the diagram below:

 ## Project Architecture
 *Project status* **ACTIVE**\